Frequently Asked Questions

 Mainly it's because of memory usage.

 Yes.
-The Espruino boards use relatively standard ST Microelectronics ARM Cortex M3/M4 chips, so any tool that will produce code for those can be used to program the boards.
+Most Espruino boards use relatively standard ST Microelectronics ARM Cortex M3/M4 chips, so any tool that will produce code for those can be used to program the boards.
 There are extremely good C and C++ compilers available, as well as Lua and Python interpreters for the Cortex M4 chip that is in the Pico.

-I want to write an Article on Espruino.
+I want to write an article on Espruino.
 Can I get any more information?